apadkavyrava/Discounts_optimization/README.md

-** Business context: **
+Business Context:
 The application periodically emails users with discount offers.
 The goal is to offer the smallest possible discount that still yields a high probability of purchase.

-** Solution overview **
+Solution Overview:
-The repository contains a two‑stage pipeline that tailors email discounts on a per‑user basis:
+The repository contains a two-stage pipeline that tailors email discounts on a per-user basis:

-Purchase Probability Model (XGBoost) – predicts the likelihood that a user will buy given a specific discount.
+Purchase Probability Model (XGBoost)
+Predicts the likelihood that a user will buy given a specific discount.

-Discount Grid Search – sweeps through candidate discounts and selects the minimum one that reaches the desired purchase‑probability threshold.
+Discount Grid Search
+Sweeps through candidate discounts and selects the minimum one that reaches the desired purchase-probability threshold.

-The result is a focused mailing list containing only those users who are both likely to convert and the discount percentage required to nudge them over the line.
+ A focused mailing list containing only those users who are both likely to convert and the discount percentage required to nudge them over the line.

-** Repository describtion **
+Repository Structure
+bash
+Copy
+Edit
 Discount_Optimization/
 ├── Raw_data/              # Original data provided for the project
 ├── Analisis/              # Notebooks for data cleaning and baseline dataset creation